Interpretable Machine Learning for Predicting Startup Funding, Patenting, and Exits: Literature Review

 \section{Literature Review}

 Research on predicting startup outcomes spans finance, entrepreneurship, and innovation, and has shifted from traditional statistical analyses to broader predictive frameworks.
 Early work identified observable correlates of startup success or failure, including the timing and size of funding rounds, founder experience, and market conditions.
 Venture investors have consistently emphasized founding-team quality as a main factor in investment decisions \citep{Gompers2020JFE}.
 Empirical work supports this view, as founders with prior success tend to succeed again, while experience from failure provides a weaker benefit \citep{Gompers2010JFE,Eggers2015AMJ}.
+Beyond founder experience, recent predictive studies use large entrepreneurial databases to forecast startup outcomes. \citet{Kim2023TFSC} apply machine learning to Crunchbase firms and find that recency of financing, team size, and investor networks dominate survival predictions. \citet{Arroyo2019IEEE} show that ensemble-tree models outperform linear baselines when VCs attempt to screen promising ventures at scale.
+These results reinforce the idea that high-frequency financial and organizational signals carry predictive content for short-horizon funding and survival dynamics.
+Complementing predictive studies, \citet{Saghezchi2024JBMS} develop an optimization model for scale-ups that allocates cash flows across investing, operating, and financing activities, combining a Markowitz mean–variance setup with behavioral reinforcement updates to stabilize performance through the transition phase.
 These results suggest that human capital and entrepreneurial persistence, together with early financing dynamics, are core elements behind heterogeneity in startup performance.

 A second stream studies innovation outputs, especially patents and their quality, as predictors of venture success.
 Patents play a dual role by protecting intellectual property and signaling technological quality, which helps reduce information asymmetries between entrepreneurs and investors \citep{Conti2013JOIE}.
 Evidence shows that startups holding patents, particularly highly cited ones, are more likely to secure additional financing and reach successful exits \citep{HsuZiedonis2013SMJ,FarreMensa2020JF}.
 Quasi-experimental evidence provides causal support, as \citet{FarreMensa2020JF} exploit quasi-random examiner assignment and show that favorable patent grants are followed by greater growth, improved access to external capital, and higher chances of IPO or acquisition.
 These findings indicate that patents do more than correlate with success, as they also shape a venture’s trajectory.
 At the aggregate level, venture capital investment is associated with higher innovative output, creating a reinforcing cycle between innovation, investor attention, and firm growth \citep{KortumLerner2000RAND}.
 Overall, innovation indicators appear central for predicting startup outcomes.